mailcow/mailcow-dockerized/README.md

 **:exclamation:** Any previous container with the same name will be stopped and removed.
 No persistent data is deleted at any time.
 If an image exists, you will be asked wether or not to repull/rebuild it.

+### Logs

+You can use docker logs $name for almost all containers.
+Only rmilter does not log to stdout.
+You can check rspamd logs for rmilter reponses.

+When a process dies, the container dies, too.
+Except for Postfix' container.

 ### MySQL